-You can use a powder puff to gently push the powder into the nose area.
+You can use a powder puff to push the powder into the nose area gently.

 Choose a setting powder shade that matches your skin tone.

-In some cases, the color of your setting powder can be slightly lighter than your foundation as some setting powders can get darker when applied on top of makeup.
+Sometimes, the color of your setting powder can be slightly lighter than your foundation, as some setting powders can get darker when applied on top of makeup.

-Setting sprays usually contain alcohol so using them everyday is not a good option.
+Setting sprays usually contain alcohol, so using them daily is not a good option.

-They work well for special occasions so set everything with a good setting spray and let it dry.
-It helps prolong the wear of the makeup especially on a hot summer day.
+They work well for special occasions, so set everything with a good setting spray and let it dry.
+It helps prolong makeup wear, especially on a hot summer day.

-If nothing is working for you and your foundation won’t stick to skin, try to apply powder under your foundation.
+If nothing works for you and your foundation won’t stick to your skin, try to apply powder under your foundation.

 After applying the primer, put on a light layer of powder.
-You should choose a good finely milled powder.
-After that, you can apply your foundation and set it again with powder.
+You should choose a good, finely milled powder.
+Afterward, you can apply your foundation and set it again with powder.

 By following all the previous steps, your makeup should be able to stay on your nose without separating.

 These steps should help your pores Not look like polka dots again!
-To prevent foundation from looking patchy on your nose, prepare you skin very well.
+To prevent the foundation from looking patchy on your nose, prepare your skin very well.